DanielBMarkham/Info-Ops3/manuscript/chapter03.md

-# Wrong About Wrong: Errors Made While Identifying Errors
+# Learning Starts With Being Wrong

 It happened again.
 Somebody was wrong on the internet.
 And when I politely pointed out that they were wrong, I was wrong too, only in ways I could never have anticipated.
 I was wrong about wrong.
 I was wrong about wrong.
 I bet you're wrong about wrong too.